Battle of Mutukula: Battle

-Tanzanian and Ugandan troops began exchanging fire at 22:00 on 21 January during a rain storm.
+Tanzanian and Ugandan troops began exchanging fire at 22:00 on 21 January during a rainstorm.
 Rwehururu attempted to telephone the Uganda Army Chief of Staff, Major General Yusuf Gowon, but was unable to reach him.
 Early in the morning of 22 January, Rwehururu telephoned Amin and informed him of the attack.
 Amin later told Rwehururu that Mutukula would be provided heavy air support and reinforcements.
 At dawn, a TPDF battalion commanded by Lieutenant Colonel Salim Hassan Boma and equipped with tanks advanced down the main road from Tanzania towards Mutukula in an attempt to draw the Ugandans' attention.
 The Ugandan troops concentrated their fire on Boma's battalion, including bombarding them with artillery stationed to the rear of Kikanda Hill further north.
-With the Ugandan's flanks left exposed, the other TPDF battalions initiated their attack, launching Katyusha rockets at the Ugandans, who were caught by surprise.
+With the Ugandan flanks left exposed, the other TPDF battalions initiated their attack, launching Katyusha rockets at the Ugandans, who were caught by surprise.
 Most of the Ugandan troops, including the Suicide Battalion, panicked and fled, leaving their weapons behind.

 Artillery struck near Bananuka's trench, burying him in soil.
-The soldiers in his vicinity believed him to be dead and subsequently fled while his deputy, Lieutenant Colonel Abdulatif Tiyua, allegedly issued orders to the Gondo Battalion to retreat, stating that they had been given by Bananuka.
+The soldiers in his vicinity believed him to be dead and subsequently fled while his deputy, Lieutenant Colonel Abdulatif Tiyua, allegedly issued orders to the Gondo Battalion to retreat, stating that the orders had been given by Bananuka.
 Bananuka was able to dig himself out and escape to his temporary headquarters in Kakuuto.
 In the town Tanzanian tanks encountered a platoon of Ugandan M4 Sherman tanks.
 In a short battle, the Tanzanians destroyed one of the Shermans, whereupon the rest quickly withdrew.
 The Ugandan tank commander, Captain Muzamir Amule, was able to tow his damaged tank away from the battle.
 By 11:00, Mutukula was overrun.
-Following a meeting with his officers, Rwehururu decided to move his battalion away from the front lines to its headquarters in Sanje.
+Following a meeting with his officers, Rwehururu decided to move his battalion away from the frontlines to its headquarters in Sanje.